lcnetdev/bibframe2marc/doc/rules.md

 <file>rules/00-LDR.xml</file>
 ```

 * `map`: Create a lookup table.
 The `map` element should contain a flat XML data structure.
 It has a required `name` attribute.
 It creates a variable with the name of the `name` attribute in the stylesheet that contains the data structure specified.
-This data structure can then be referenced in XPath expressions or using the `lookup` element.
+This data structure can then be referenced in XPath expressions with the [exsl:node-set()](http://exslt.org/exsl/functions/node-set/index.html) function or using the `lookup` element.

 ```xml
 <bf2marc:rules xmlns:bf2marc="http://www.loc.gov/bf2marc">